Dan Owusu

 Dan Owusu is a Ghanaian professional football manager and former player.
 He played mostly as a striker for Bofoakwa Tano F.C. during his playing days.
 He won the top goal scorer title for the Ghana Premier League on three occasions.

 Club career

 Owusu played as a striker for Sunyani-based club Bofoakwa Tano F.C. in the 1970s forming a strike partnership with former Black Stars Captain Kwasi Owusu within that period.
 He won the Ghana Premier League top goal scorer award three consecutive times, scoring 24 goals in 1974, 26 goals in 1975 and 28 goals in 1976.
 He is considered as the finest striker in the history of the Ghanaian topflight league.

-He later plied his trade with Asante Kotoko and BA United.
+He later plied his trade with Asante Kotoko and BA United and scored 93 total career goals in the Ghana Premier League.

 International career

 Owusu also played in the Ghana national team.
 He was part of the squad of during the 1970s including playing the 1976 African Cup of Nations qualifiers.
 During his time in the national team, he also formed a good striking partnership with Kwasi Owusu who he played alongside at Bofoakwa Tano.